dlschwartz/WritingHistory/PaperWriting.markdown

 top of the page along with the word count of your paper (use the word count feature in MS Word).
 * Give your paper a title.
 A title is a great place to begin the process of engaging your reader.
-Consider something clever (but not silly), or incorporate a short quotation from your primary source reading, or offer something that foreshadows your argument.
+Consider something clever (but not silly).
+You might want to incorporate a short quotation from your primary source reading or offer something that foreshadows your argument.
 * Consider using section and sub-section headings.
 These signpost to your reader where your argument is going and facilitates transitions between the separate ideas that